 Accommodations are clean, comfy and easily accessible near the main lodges.
 Sleeping arrangements mainly consist of clean, cozy shared cabins (10 beds per room).
 We have a limited amount of smaller hotel style rooms which each contain a queen and 4 bunks.
 These can be rented for an additional cost for a family, group or solo.
 First come first serve so sign up now if you want one).
-Limited tent camping and RV parking is also available for privacy at a slightly lesser cost.
+Limited tent camping and RV parking is also available for privacy.
 Please inquire for more info when you register.

 Guests must bring their own linens and blankets.
 Linens are available to rent for additional cost.